amazzalel-habib/form-go/README.md

 }
 ````

 In this example, we have a struct `MyForm`, and we use the `form` tag to specify the field names for the URL form values.
-The `formgo.EncodeFormValues` function encodes the struct into URL form values.
+The `formgo.EncodeFormValues` function encodes the struct into URL form values, supporting various data types and handling pointer fields with the omitempty tag.

 ## Contributing